christensenacademy/christensen-academy/modules/binary/textpages/binary-decimal-hexadecimal-numbers.md

 Thus, 736 (base 8) is the same as 578 (base 10).
 These are just two different ways of representing the same number!
 ```

+###Binary
+Binary works the same way, but it only has two digits: 0 and 1.
+Thus, place value is calculated so that each place is twice as bit as the one before it.